greg7mdp/gtl/README.md

 When an ordering is not needed, a hash container is typically a better choice than a btree one.

-## Bit vector (or dynamic bitset)
+## bit_vector (or dynamic bitset)

-[Gtl](https://github.com/greg7mdp/gtl) provides `bit_vector`, which is an alternative to `std::vector<bool>` and `std::bitset`, as it provides both dynamic resizing, and a good assortment of bit manipulation primitives.
+[Gtl](https://github.com/greg7mdp/gtl) provides `bit_vector`, which is an alternative to `std::vector<bool>` or `std::bitset`, as it provides both dynamic resizing, and a good assortment of bit manipulation primitives.

-I implemented this container because I often needed the functionality it provides, and didn't find an open-source implementation I like which didn't require pulling in a big library.
+I implemented this container because I often needed the functionality it provides, and didn't find an open-source implementation I liked which didn't require pulling in a big library.
 The `gtl::bit_vector` implementation is self-contained in a single header [file](https://github.com/greg7mdp/gtl/blob/main/gtl/bit_vector.hpp) which can trivially  be added to any project (it currently requires a C++17 compiler).

 In addition, I dreamed of the `gtl::bit_view` functionality, similar to `std::string_view` for strings, to refer and operate on a subset of a full `gtl::bit_vector`, and I thought it would be fun implementing it.

 Click [here](https://github.com/greg7mdp/gtl/blob/main/examples/misc/bit_vector.cpp) for an example demonstrating some of the capabilities of `gtl::bit_vector`.

+## lru_cache

+This is an unordered map container into which you insert (key, value) pairs, but which will keep a maximum number of pairs.
+When the maximum number of pairs is reached, every insertion of a new key cause the removal of the least recently accessed pair.

+This class is useful for implementing caches.

+Thanks to Alexander Ponomarev for the original [implementation](https://github.com/lamerman) from which ours is derived.